The Payments Innovation Award

 The Payments Institute (TPI) Scholarship Recipients

-EPCOR awards two TPI scholarships annually, the John P. Borden Payments Scholarship and the Anthony Cope Payments Scholarship.
+EPCOR awards the the John P. Borden/Anthony Cope Payments Scholarship for a TPI scholarship annually.
 Hosted by Nacha, TPI is an intensive educational experience providing attendees an opportunity to learn about the latest advancements, products, services, processes, applications and risk in all payments systems – ACH, cards, checks and wires.

 EPCOR TPI scholarships are named in honor of two individuals who exhibited leadership, foresight, determination and commitment to the early development of their associations and the ACH Network.